OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

       These layers are usually in the form of a library or a package.
 Ensure to add these libraries  / dependencies / packages to the project file such that they are not missed out.
   * Use a security vetted library for input data validation.
 Try not to use hard coded allow-list of characters.
-      Validate all data from a centralised function / routine.
+      Validate all data from a centralized function / routine.
       In order to add a variable to a HTML context safely, use HTML entity encoding for that variable as you add it to a web template.
     * Validate HTTP headers.
 Dependencies that perform HTTP headers validation are available in technologies.